What Is Passive Solar Heating?

 Separate from the main living quarters, a Trombé wall collects heat, which is then selectively used or released to regulate the rest of the home’s temperature.

-It’s similar to a sunroom, Orzech explained, “but instead of a whole room, it's a narrow space with southern exposure, where the sun is captured.
+It’s similar to a sunroom, Orzech said, “but instead of a whole room, it's a narrow space with southern exposure, where the sun is captured.
 If you have a large thermal mass to store solar energy — like concrete, brick or even water — it heats up slowly and releases the heat slowly throughout the entire course of a night.”

 3. Insulating and sealing